 Camborne Youth Band to travel to the Menin Gate

-We are delighted to be working with Camborne Youth Band on plans to travel to the Menin Gate, Belgium, in August – as part of our project, Heart of Conflict, marking the centenary of World War One in Cornwall.
+We are delighted to have received Heritage Lottery funding so we can work with Camborne Youth Band on plans to travel to the Menin Gate, Belgium, in August .
+This is part of our project, Heart of Conflict, marking the centenary of World War One in Cornwall.

 The Band has been invited to play at the Menin Gate – a great honour.
 And…. we have discovered that the great great grandson of Fred Negus, a Cornishman who was stationed in nearby Estaires (one of a group of Dolcoath miners), plays in the Band and has Fred’s bugle.
 Click here to listen to a recent interview about this on BBC Cornwall.